 Talent management is the integrated process of ensuring that an organization has a continuous supply of highly productive individuals in the right jobs, at the right time.
-Increasingly, function leaders recognize that talent management is not solely an HR responsibility - it's their job, too.
-In their roles as talent managers, function leaders must identify, deploy, develop and retain talented team members and trust them to lead and manage.
+With increased external and internal scrutiny of organizations' hiring and promotion decisions, it's more important than ever to have the right people in the right places in an organization.
+The most successful function leaders recognize that talent management is not solely an HR responsibility-it's their job, too.
+In their roles as talent managers, and amid critical shortages of talent in key areas, function leaders must identify, deploy, develop and retain diverse, talented team members and trust them to lead and manage.

-The role of talent manager is critical for function leaders, as it represents a real transitional challenge from more tactical, individual coaching.
+The role of talent manager is essential for function leaders, as it represents a real transitional challenge from more tactical, individual coaching.
 Function leaders still need to retain their coaching skills, but they must layer on the deeper, more strategic work of assessing talent needs for the future, conducting regular talent reviews to identify and promote top talent, and mentoring key individuals who will be successors and major contributors to the organization's future.
 If they fulfill this role with excellence, it may well be their most important legacy.

 In our assessment and coaching, a hallmark we see in those who have successfully transitioned from "team manager" to "function leader" is the development of a talent mindset.
 They tell us that as team leaders, they knew that "people are our most important asset," did their best to make good hiring decisions and proactively stepped up to provide coaching and feedback to individuals.
-As function leaders, they learned to take it to another level.
-One of us recalls a director of sales who described his role as akin to the GM of his favorite football team:
+They also are more willing than ever to empathetically relate to individual employees, as opposed to simply serving as general order-deliverers, as in years past.
+As function leaders, they have learned to take their skillsets to another level.
+For example, one director of sales described his role as akin to the GM of his favorite football team: